zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 apiml.service.authentication.headers: X-Certificate-Public,X-Certificate-DistinguishedName,X-Certificate-CommonName
 ```

-which makes Gateway to attempt mutual authentication with Client and if succesfull, propagate the Client's certificate information to `X-Certificate-` headers.
-With this scheme, Gateway will use it's server/client certificate for the routed call to caching service.
+The result is that the Gateway attempts mutual authentication with the Client.
+If authentication is succesful, the Client's certificate information is propogated to `X-Certificate-` headers.
+With this scheme, the Gateway uses its server/client certificate for the routed call to the Caching service.